‘Marin County Jane Doe,’ whose body was found in Tiburon in 1966, has been identified

 A body found on a cliff near Paradise Beach Park in 1966 has been identified using stored DNA samples and advanced testing by a Texas laboratory.

-The slight, red-haired woman, who was about 5-foot-2 and 105 pounds in her late 40s, was wearing a red-cotton dress, an off-white trench coat, white loafers and a Westclox wristwatch with a yellow band on her left wrist.
+The middle-aged, red-haired woman was about 5-foot-2 and 105 pounds, wearing a red-cotton dress, an off-white trench coat, white loafers and a Westclox wristwatch with a yellow band on her left wrist.
 She wore no rings and had a pack of cigarettes and a scarf in her pocket.

 For the past six decades, she has been known only as National Missing and Unidentified Persons System No. UP12018, or “Marin County Jane Doe.”
 Now she’s known to be Dorothy Jean Vaillancourt, nee Williams, who was originally from Tasmania.